mirzakhany/dbctl/docs/getting-started/postgres.md

 ```

 You can also run the migrations by passing the directory which contains the migration files. please note that dbctl will sort files by name before applying them.
-We recommand you to start migrations file with numbers to mantaine desierd order.
+We recommend you to start migrations file with numbers to maintain desired order.

 ```shell
 dbctl start pg -m ./migrations
 ```

-To add some test data to your newlly created database you can use:
+To add some test data to your newly created database you can use:

 ```shell
 dbctl start pg -m ./migrations -f ./fixtures